Italy coalition struggles for deal as tax showdown nears

 With twitchy financial markets nervous about the prospect of fresh political instability in Italy, the Milan stock market fell for a second day and government borrowing costs rose ahead of a closely anticipated bond auction on Thursday.

-Ministers are due to meet on Wednesday to decide what to do about the tax on main residences, which Berlusconi’s centre-right party insists must be scrapped if it is to continue supporting centre-left premier Enrico Letta.
+Ministers are due to meet on Wednesday to decide what to do about the tax on main residences, which Berlusconi’s center-right party insists must be scrapped if it is to continue supporting center-left premier Enrico Letta.

 The housing tax has dogged Letta’s unwieldy coalition of traditional rivals ever since it was formed after inconclusive elections in February left no party able to govern on its own.